Thank you to Legal Aid of North Carolina – Charlotte Office for updating the below content with North Carolina information.

 Commercial leases are governed by common law (i.e., cases).
 Parties to commercial leases are given wide latitude in crafting their agreements in any way so long as the terms violate no law or important public policy.
 Therefore, the lease document will almost exclusively govern the relationship.
 If a particular situation is not expressly contemplated or addressed by the lease, then the relevant case law and rules of contract construction will apply.

 A landlord may not lock-out a tenant without going through the court process.
 N.C.
 Gen. Stat. § 42-25.7.
 A landlord is required to file and serve a complaint for summary ejectment.
 N.C.
 Gen. Stat. § 42-25.6.
-Trial usually occurs within two weeks.
+Pre-Covid, trial occurred within a week of the filing of the summons and complaint.
 N.C.
 Gen. Stat. § 42-28.
+As of May 2021, some counties are scheduling trials weeks after service.
 The losing party may appeal – within ten days – for a new trial in District Court.
 N.C.
 Gen. Stat. § 7A-228.
 If the tenant lost, the tenant can remain in the home during the appeal as long as the tenant pays the required bond to the court.
 N.C.
 Gen. Stat. § 42-34.
 The amount of the bond is the undisputed amount of past due rent as well as rent since the trial date.
 Id.
 If the tenant qualifies as indigent, he will need to file a Petition to Proceed as an Indigent and the bond will only be the rent since the trial date.
 Id.
 During the appeal, the tenant must pay the rent when due to the court to keep the landlord from obtaining a writ of possession.
 Id.

 Article 6 of Chapter 42 deals with security deposits.
 Within 30 days after the termination of the tenancy, the landlord must itemize in writing any use of the security deposit and return the balance to the tenant.
 N.C.
 Gen. Stat. § 42-52.
 The tenant must advise the landlord where to send the written itemization and/or the deposit.
 If the landlord cannot determine its claim against the security deposit within 30 days, the landlord can provide an interim accounting within 30 days and a final accounting in 60 days.
 Id.